AKalakota23/cse15l-lab-reports/LabReport3.md

      23 and cannot be divorced from consideration of the overall goals of 24 the state delivery system, the state's past performance, current
 ```
+The -N command is printing the number of lines in CONFIG_STANDARDS.txt.
+This is pretty useful if you want to guage the length of the contents of a file through the usage of the number of lines.

 Input:
 ```